 7. Be ready to lead your law firm through change

-Change could look rapid growth at your firm, or suddenly adapting to a virtual practice model due to a global pandemic, or something else entirely.
+Change could mean rapid growth at your firm, or suddenly pivoting to a virtual practice model due to a global pandemic, or something else entirely.
 Either way, your ability to adapt will be your superpower.
 The world and the legal industry are changing constantly, so not innovating is not an option.

 When it comes to law firm management and innovation or unexpected change, the difficulty can lie in getting your team on board.
 Change management isn’t easy, but with a bit of investment, you can help your team thrive faster in a new environment and continue to provide your services to clients.

 Best practice: Have a clear idea of what you’re trying to solve or improve with any new change, and why you think your chosen solution is best.
 This will help explain to your team and get them on board.